Is there anything cuter than a fluffy Angora bunny??? Just look at this cute little fluffy face!

-*a small slicker brush
+- a small slicker brush

-*small, blunt end scissors (mine are dog grooming scissors with blunt ends)
+- small, blunt end scissors (mine are dog grooming scissors with blunt ends)

-*small nail clippers
+- small nail clippers

-*baggie or box for storing harvested wool
+- baggie, bucket, or box for storing harvested wool

 - an old towel

-*small bowl of greens for bunny treats!
+- small bowl of greens for bunny treats!

 Place the towel on your table, or on your lap.
 This will protect your clothes/surface (somewhat!) from the excess fur and will help cushion and cradle the bunny.

-I like to groom my bunnies on my lap and it can be a relaxing experience for both me and the bunny.
+I like to groom my bunnies on my lap.
+It can be a relaxing experience for both me and the bunny.
 This is Luna, our black English Angora.
 She is a very chill bun who loves grooming time and cuddles.
 Luna was just outside hopping around in the play yard so she has lots of “vegetable matter” in her coat – leaves, dirt, shavings – that needs to come out first.

-For the majority of the brushing I use a grooming comb.
+For the majority of the brushing, I use a grooming comb.
 The teeth are close together to help grab the loose fur and help work out any mats.
 I use short strokes working from the end of the fur down to the skin.
 Don’t forget to brush their ear furnishings (the fur on their ears), behind their ears, and the fur on their face.
 Be very careful around their eyes!

 Rabbit skin is very thin, you need to be very careful when cutting mats.
 Before I start cutting the mat out, I will break it down by cutting through the mat perpendicular to the skin.
 Once it is two or more smaller mats, I can often brush it out.
 Try not to pull the skin away from the body when you are cutting a mat, that is an easy way to accidentally cut the skin.
 If possible, try to keep your fingers between the scissors and your rabbit’s skin.

 Gently remove the veggie matter from the fur from her underside and then use the comb to brush her belly & leg fur.
-Try to do as much grooming as possible while the rabbit is right side up.
+Try to do as much grooming as possible while the rabbit is right-side up.

 The best, longest, choice wool comes from the bunny’s back and sides so this is where you will concentrate during wool removal combing.
 Work in sections until you get the whole body.
 Use one hand to hold the skin so it doesn’t pull and hurt the bunny as you brush.
 Use the comb to thoroughly brush out each section.
 You will have to clear your brush often, so keep your wool collecting bag handy.
 When you can brush through her fur with hardly any wool coming out you are done.